idevelop/google-cloud-speech-webaudio/README.md

 # Google Cloud Speech + Web Audio API

-Speech recognition and synthesis using the Google Cloud Speech APIs, running in the browser, integrated with the Web Audio API for microphone input and playback.
+Speech recognition and synthesis using the Google Cloud Speech APIs integrated with the Web Audio API for microphone input and playback directly in the browser.

 For now authorization only works with an API Key, you can create one at https://console.cloud.google.com/apis/credentials.
 **Make sure you restrict it to only Cloud Speech-to-Text and Cloud Text-to-Speech APIs.**